helloShen/js-form-validation/README.md

 ## Use directly the demo sign-up page
 To use directly the `sign-up.html` as your sign up page, or to customize your personal version based on it, the following files are **required**.
+Make sure that the svg icon files `check-circle-green.svg` and `x-circle-red.svg` are under `./assets/img/` direction.
 ```
 .
 ├── sign-up.html